Admission & Aid FAQs

 What do I have to do if I plan to attend classes in summer?

 All summer classes are considered part of the current aid year.
 You do not have to file another FAFSA.
-Students who were not full time in fall and spring will usually have remaining eligibility.
+Students who were not full-time in the fall and spring will usually have remaining eligibility.
 However, we can only determine the amount after you register for your summer classes.